bezirganyan/Bond_Immunization/README.md

 Note that you need all has files to be in same directory.
 3. Press __"Save file and Run"__ button and navigate to Command Window, or navigate to Command Window and type immunization.

+**Note that some of the values need to be inseted in square brackets [].
+Please pay attention to instructions after running the application.
+Inputing data without square brackets where needed, or with square brackets where is not needed will give wrong result.**
 ## The Algorithm

 For the Immunization we used the Classic approach.
 We need to immunize the